Samuel Kaylin

 Samuel Kaylin (18 January 1892 – 7 July 1983) was a film composer who scored Charlie Chan and Mr. Moto movies for Fox Film and 20th Century Fox.

 Early years

-Kaylin was born in the Ukraine and emigrated to the United States on January 16, 1907 aboard the Norddeutscher Lloyd steamship Neckar He worked as a musician at the Chinese Theater in Los Angeles.
+Kaylin was born in Ukraine and emigrated to the United States on January 16, 1907 aboard the Norddeutscher Lloyd steamship Neckar He worked as a musician at the Chinese Theater in Los Angeles.

 Hollywood

 Kaylin joined Fox Film in 1930 and composed more than 80 film scores.
 Among them were the scores for Shirley Temple's Bright Eyes and John Ford's Judge Priest.
 He left 20th Century Fox, Fox Film's successor, in 1940.
+In 1943 he founded The Professional Institute of Music and Drama to educate film students and scored The Leather Burners.